 Shushan's lakefront project had the support of Governor Huey Long; both men saw the need for a modern airport in New Orleans.
 In the 1920s, a period sometimes referred to as the Golden Age of Aviation, having an airport was imperative for the commercial success of a modern city.
 By erecting an airport, Shushan and Long hoped New Orleans would be able to compete with Chicago as a transportation hub while forming stronger ties between New Orleans and Latin America.
 Louisiana’s landscape of waterways and difficult land routes made the area a good candidate for air transportation.

 The lakefront project was one of many improvement projects that Long supported to modernize the state.
 With the cost of land inhibiting airport construction, the Orleans Levee Board thought that it was a good idea to put the airport on land “reclaimed” from the lake.
-Also, the land under bodies of water was considered public domain, which meant that the anti-Long political factions in New Orleans could not exercise much control.
-During the legal battles with Long's political enemies and the fisherman living on the lakeshore, Shushan showed his dedication to the airport, which led to naming the airport after him.
-After winning the legal battles, Shushan and the Levee Board started letting contracts to build the seawall and airport in 1931.
-The politicians hoped the airport would rocket the city forward as an aviation center, and it did.
+Law dictated that lands under bodies of water were under the public domain, which meant that anti-Long political factions in New Orleans could not easily oppose the project.
+During legal battles with Long's political enemies and the fisherman living on the lakeshore, Shushan showed his dedication to the airport project.
+After winning these legal battles, Shushan and the Levee Board started letting contracts to build the seawall and airport in 1931.

 To learn about the buildings and innovations incorporated in the airport, cross the street and head to the door of the Harry Williams Hangar.